Github-Samuel/qb-target/README.md

 - Support checking for job, gang, citizenid, items, or specific entities
 - Utilise the canInteract function for advanced checks to show or hide an option based on any trigger
 - Ped spawner to spawn peds and assign target options to them all in one place

+## Issues and Suggestions
+Please use the GitHub issues system to report issues or make suggestions, when making suggestion, please keep `[Suggestion]` in the title to make it clear that it is a suggestion or join the [discord](https://discord.gg/qbcore).